 This type of mastopexy, or breast lift, is used when a woman presents with a more mild form of breast droop or ptosis.
-In some women there may be a fine line between who should have this procedure and who can get by with just a breast implant.
+Plastic surgeons may also refer to this procedure as a periareolar mastoplexy.
+In some women, there may be a fine line between who should have this procedure and who can get by with just a breast implant.
 This may vary from physician to physician and can be a difficult call in many cases.
 In situations where the person has very, very low drooping breasts, then the solution is fairly straightforward.
 But in cases of mild droop, it can be a bit more subjective (See the “in-between breast”).
-A donut mastopexy is designed to help elevate the nipple to a more aesthetic level and can help reduce some of the extra tissue at the bottom of the breast.
+A donut breast lift is designed to help elevate the nipple to a more aesthetic level and can help reduce some of the extra tissue at the bottom of the breast.
 This lift can be performed in conjunction with a saline or silicone gel implant as well.
 It does have its limitations as to how much elevation can be attained.
 It is important to be very clear with what your goals are for your look.

-How is a Donut Mastopexy or Mini-Breast lift performed?
+How is a Donut Breast Lift or Periareolar Mastopexy Done?

 In a full mastopexy, the incision starts around the areola, straight down the front of the breast and then underneath as well.
-This is not the case with the donut mastopexy, or peri-areolar lift.
+This is not the case with the mini-breast lift, or periareolar mastopexy.
 The incision is confined to only around the areola, which is made smaller in most cases.
 An incision is made around the areola and an implant placed if needed, much like it is in breast augmentation.
 Another incision is then made around the first in a wider circle.
 The skin between the two circles is then removed and on rare occasion, some breast tissue as well.
 The resized areola is then stitched into a higher position than before.
 The larger circle is gathered into the areola in a “purse-string” fashion with more stitches.

 As stated above, the incision is confined to only around the areola.
 At first it usually has a puckered look as the tissue has been gathered together.
 With time, this usually smoothes out.
 However, a word of caution: it is tempting to think that because the incision is much smaller than the full Mastopexy, Keyhole or Anchor incision that the scar will be unnoticeable.
 This may not be the case.
 Even this incision may need revision and this particular tissue of the breast can be prone to delayed wound healing and stretching.
 A permanent suture is used to try and minimize this but the end size and shape of the areola are not identical from side to side in most cases.

-Your result will probably not look like either a straight Breast Augmentation patient or a full mastopexy or full breast lift.
-You will probably have very natural looking breasts that still have just a bit of droop at the bottom.
+After yorur mini-breast lift procedure, you will probably have very natural looking breasts that still have just a bit of droop at the bottom.
 You will most likely still need to wear a bra.
-It is very likely that you will not have real high riding breasts either.
-This can be very frustrating for women that are not good candidates for just implants or augmentation because of the droop that they have, and are not good candidates for the full lift because they just don’t droop enough!!
+It's very likely that you will not have real high riding breasts either.
+This can be very frustrating for women that are not good candidates for just implants or augmentation because of the droop that they have, and are not good candidates for the full lift because they just don’t droop enough.

-If you believe you might be a candidate for the donut mastopexy or mini-breast lift, or are not sure exactly what might work in your particular case, please contact Dr. Corey’s office in Scottsdale today to make a consultation appointment!
-At his Scottsdale office, Dr. Corey offers three types of breast lift surgery consultations: an individual consultation which costs $75, a group consultation (10 to 20 people) which is free, or an online consultation which is also free.
+If you believe you might be a candidate for the mini-breast lift or periareolar mastopexy, or are not sure exactly what might work in your particular case, please contact Dr. Corey’s office in Scottsdale today to make a consultation appointment.
+Dr. Corey offers three types of breast lift surgery consultations: an individual consultation which costs $75, a group consultation (10 to 20 people) which is free, or an online consultation which is also free.
 In the days before your consultation, write down all questions or concerns you have and make sure to bring them up with your surgeon.

-To see firsthand how a donut mastopexy can change your bust line, click here to see donut mastopexy surgery before and after photos.
+To see firsthand how a donut breast lift can change your bustline, click here to see donut mastopexy surgery before and after photos.